roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![Graphic Card Covers on the Computer Case](./img/graphic-card-covers.jpg "Graphic Card Covers on the Computer Case")
 <div class="image-title">Graphic Card Covers on the Computer Case</div>

-GPU ports are HDMIs and DPs with mocks to protected them from the dust.
-On the left side of the I/O steel plate you can see two teeth that helps to mount the graphic card.
+GPU ports are HDMIs and DPs with mocks to protect them from the dust.
+On the left side of the I/O steel plate you can see two teeth that help to mount the graphic card.

-Make sure **use one of these ports to connect your monitor**.
+Make sure to **use one of these ports to connect your monitor**.
 HDMI port on the motherboard may not work properly.

 ![Gigabyte Aorus RTX 3070 Master Ports](./img/gigabyte-aorus-master-rtx-3070-ports.jpg "Gigabyte Aorus RTX 3070 Master Ports")
 <div class="image-title">Ports on Graphic Card</div>

 The computer case has special slots for these teeth.
-If you find that **your GPU teeth cannot be installed**, you mostly likely have some issues with motherboard mounting.
+If you find that **your GPU teeth cannot be installed**, you most likely have some issues with motherboard mounting.
 Try to remount your motherboard to match the slots.

 ![PC Boot](./img/graphic-card-teeth-mounted.jpg "PC Boot")
 <div class="image-title">Graphic Card Teeth Mounted</div>